-- Narcotic analgesics: These medicines are used for moderate to severe pain.
+- Narcotic analgesics are used for moderate to severe pain.
 They may be used to control cancer pain or after surgery and other procedures.

-- Other medicines: These include steroids, antidepressants, antianxiety medicine, muscle relaxers, bisphosphonates, or anticonvulsants.
+- Other medicines include steroids, antidepressants, antianxiety medicine, muscle relaxers, bisphosphonates, or anticonvulsants.
 They may be used with your pain medicine to help decrease pain.
-Ask your primary healthcare provider or pain specialist for more information about these medicines.
+Ask your healthcare provider or pain specialist for more information about these medicines.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.